henry-mesquita/sorting_algorithms/README.md

 ## Features

 - **Real-Time Visualization:** Watch every swap and comparison the algorithm makes.
-- **Multiple Algorithms:** Implementation of several classic sorting algorithms for comparison.
+- **Multiple Algorithms:** Implementation of several classic sorting algorithms for comparison (in process).
-- **Interactive Controls:** (If you have them) Pause, reset, and adjust the visualization speed.
-- **Data Generation:** Create new random datasets with a single click.

 ---